Anstedt/robot/pico/README.md

   issues.
 We may need to go slower so we can get the total PPS range we need.

-# Handling Speed Range 1
+# Handling Speed Range
 - Always use the latest data in the buffer or use the x value if no new data.

-- Looks like timing count for off time is wrong.
-From what I can tell y_dec says if y is true, meaning even if 1 to start we get 1 delay loop.
-This if fine but needs to be taken into account in timing.
-As expected sending a delay of 0 gives one pulse which is low for 8 cycles just as expected.
+- Start state machines right after each other to minimize time shift.
+Not really important in this application but could be in other more time sensitive applications.

+- y_dec takes one loop when y is one.
+Makes sense after to think about it.
+  - y_dec indicates y-- decrements after the jmp check

-- Total on time is just p1: line.
+- Total on time is controlled by line, set(pins, 1) [3]
   - 4us for 1000000 PIO clock

-- Total off time is p2: back around to p1:
+- Total off time is dealy loops plus full path back to on time line.
-  - as is this is at minimum about 10 clock cycles.
-I need to test the actual steps by checking the time.
-  - Old code took 8us cycles for down time.
-This make sense.
-Labels take no time but jumps do.

-def pulse_control():
-  label("mainloop")
-    pull(noblock)
-    mov(x,osr)
-    mov(y,osr)
-    set(pins, 1) [3] # Turn LED on for 4 1mhz clocks cycles or 4 us delay
-    set(pins, 0)  # Turn LED off
-    mov(y,osr)
-  label("delaylooplow")
-    jmp(y_dec, "delaylooplow")
-    jmp("mainloop") # Jump back to the beginning

-  - New code should take: 9 since we have an extra pull() in the timing loop.

-  - NOTE: The low time timing loop is 3 cycles

-  label("mainloop")  # Maybe use default loop scheme instead
-    pull(noblock)
-    mov(x,osr)       # Remember mov() is right to left set(pins, 1) [3] # Turn pin on for 4 1mhz clocks cycles or 4 us delay
-    set(pins, 0)  # Turn pin off
-    mov(y,osr) # Now get y for delay count label("delaylooplow")
-    pull(noblock)    # Keep getting the latest value or x if no new values mov(x,osr)       # Remember mov() is right to left jmp(y_dec, "delaylooplow") # Count down the dealy jmp("mainloop") # Jump back to the beginning
+  - See pps_to_delay() on handling this

-- NOTE: mov(x/y, osr) does not seem to clear osr
+- NOTE: mov(x/y, osr) does not clear osr

-label("mainloop")  # Maybe use default loop scheme instead pull(noblock)
-  mov(x,osr)       # Remember mov() is right to left

-  - Notice this is the total time the pin is on 1 for set() 3 for [3]
-p1:  set(pins, 1) [3] # Turn pin on for 4 1mhz clocks cycles or 4 us delay

-p2:  set(pins, 0)  # Turn pin off

 - The mov(x,osr) call preserves x so a pull on an empty buffer returns the same value over and over, needed for fast delays.
 This works because pull with no data uses the current x value instead

-  mov(y,osr) # Now get y for delay count

-  label("delaylooplow")
-  pull(noblock)    # Keep getting the latest value or x if no new values mov(x,osr)       # Remember mov() is right to left jmp(y_dec, "delaylooplow") # Count down the dealy jmp("mainloop") # Jump back to the beginning

-# Handling Speed Range 1
-label("mainloop")  # Maybe use default loop scheme instead pull(noblock)

-  - The mov(x,osr) call preserves x so a pull on an empty buffer returns the same value over and over, needed for fast delays.
-This works because pull with no data uses the current x value instead

-  mov(x,osr)       # Remember mov() is right to left mov(y,osr)

-  - Notice this is the total time the pin is on 1 for set 3 for [3] set(pins, 1) [3] # Turn pin on for 4 1mhz clocks cycles or 4 us delay

-  set(pins, 0)  # Turn pin off
-  label("delaylooplow")
-  pull(noblock)
-  mov(x,osr)       # Remember mov() is right to left jmp(y_dec, "delaylooplow") jmp("mainloop") # Jump back to the beginning

 # Design PICO
 - The PICO C or Python side of the PICO system